Mohammedia: Climate

-Mohammédia has a hot-summer Mediterranean climate (Köppen climate classification Csa).
+Mohammedia has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The moderating effect of the Atlantic Ocean influences strongly on the city climate and makes its winter soft and warm, and its summer hot and cool.
-Mohammédia enjoys plenty of sunshine throughout the year with measurable precipitation annually.
+Mohammedia enjoys plenty of sunshine throughout the year with measurable precipitation annually.

 The period of November through April is mild and rainy with average high temperatures of 63 to 70 F and lows of 46 to 53 F, however temperatures can occasionally drop to around 36 °F in the morning, or be as high as 75 °F for a few days during winter.

 The period of May through October is warm to hot and dry with average high temperatures of 72 to 79 F and lows of 59 to 68 F, but temperatures can exceed 90 °F and occasionally reach 104 °F.

 Most rainfall occurs from November to April, and the average annual precipitation is around 432 mm.
 Precipitation is most commonly in the form of light rain showers, but sometimes there is heavy rainfall and thunderstorms.